 Construction

-In construction, penetrant liquids are applied to verify the quality and safety of structural elements:
+In construction, liquid penetrant tests are applied to verify the quality and safety of structural elements:

 - Metal Structures:

 Steel structures used in buildings, bridges, and other constructions are subjected to heavy loads.
-Penetrant liquids are used to detect surface defects in beams, columns, and other metal pieces, helping to prevent structural failures.
+Liquid penetrant tests are used to detect surface defects in beams, columns, and other metal pieces, helping to prevent structural failures.

 - Welds:

 Welds in metal structures and construction elements must be inspected to ensure they are free of cracks and defects.
-Penetrant liquids allow for accurate evaluation of weld quality.
+Liquid penetrant tests allow for accurate evaluation of weld quality.

 - Bridges and Other Infrastructure: